team-fire-nomz/fire-nomz-backend-ac/README.md

 ### Request

-Required fields: version_number and/or ingredients and/or recipe and/or feedback_link
+Required fields: title and/or version_number and/or ingredients and/or recipe and/or feedback_link

 ```json
 PATCH /recipes/id/tests/id